learn-co-curriculum/react-hooks-redux-create-store/README.md

 to call the function when certain events happen in our application (eg. when a user clicks on a button, call dispatch).
 So we expose the method by having our function return a JavaScript object that has a `dispatch` method.
-We'll call this returned JavaScript object our **store**, and therefore we'll call the method `createStore`, because that's what it does.
+We'll call this returned JavaScript object our **store**, and, therefore, we'll call the method `createStore`, because that's what it does.

 ```javascript